timbray/quamina/README.md

 semantics are effectively an OR on each field's values, but an AND on the field names.

+Note that the `shellstyle` patterns can include only one `*` character.
+The architecture probably allows support for a larger subset of regular expressions but currently,  the testing for just the single -`*` patterns is a bit lacking.

 Number matching is weak - the number has to appear exactly the same in the pattern and the event.
 I.e., Quamina doesn't know that 35, 35.000, and 3.5e1 are the same number.

+There's a fix for this in the code which is commented out because it causes a significant performance penalty.

 ## APIs